textpattern/textpattern.github.io/tags/image-index.md

 The thumbnail images are linked to an address which will pass the image ID plus the active category on to the tandem "image_display":image-display tag.
 It is up to the user to include this tandem tag at an appropriate place inside the page template.

-p(alert-block information).
-Note: As the image category is passed into "image_display":image-display, it requires to either place the 'receiving' image_display on an article independent portion of the page (i.e. outside of the article form), or otherwise both the article used for display and the images have to share a 'common' category.
+Note: As the image category is passed into [image_display](image-display), it requires to either place the 'receiving' image_display on an article independent portion of the page (i.e. outside of the article form), or otherwise both the article used for display and the images have to share a 'common' category.
+{: .alert-block .information}

 ## Attributes

-Tag will accept the following attributes (*case-sensitive*):
+Tag will accept the following attributes (**case-sensitive**):

 * @category="category name"@
 Category of images to display.